kyle-pena-nlp/swagger-mcp/README.md

 ```
 # Swagger MCP

-Automatically convert any Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, and other IDEs.
-This tool enables AI agents to interact with your API endpoints through natural language, making API integration seamless and intuitive.
+Automatically convert any Swagger/OpenAPI specification into an MCP server for use with Windsurf, Cursor, and other AI tools.
+This package enables AI agents to interact with your API endpoints through natural language, making API integration seamless and intuitive.

 ## Quickstart